AdobeDocs/experience-manager-65.en/help/forms/using/configure-adaptive-forms-cache.md

    When you add the above:

-   * An adaptive form remains in cache until an updated version of the form is not published.
+   * An adaptive form remains in the cache until an updated version of the form is not published.

-   * When a newer version of resource referenced in an adaptive form is published, the impacted adaptive forms is automatically invalidated.
+   * When a newer version of a resource referenced in an adaptive form is published, the impacted adaptive forms is automatically invalidated.
 There are some exceptions to automatic invalidation of referenced resources.
-For workaround to exceptions, see [troubleshooting](#troubleshooting) section.
+For workaround to exceptions, see the [troubleshooting](#troubleshooting) section.
 1. [Add the below rules dispatcher.any or custom rules file](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#specifying-the-documents-to-cache).
 It excludes the URLs that do not support caching.
 For example, Interactive Communication.

    ``` JSON